-My research examines citizenship practice, local governance, and welfare provision, with a regional focus on India.
+My interests lie in the political economy of development, with a focus on the politics of inequality, social welfare provision, and accountability in local governance.
+My research examines citizen claim-making and bureaucratic responsiveness in the delivery of public goods and services in India, with comparative interests in Latin America and sub-Saharan Africa.
 My first book, Claiming the State: Active Citizenship & Social Welfare in India (Cambridge University Press, 2018), was awarded the 2018 Joseph W. Elder Prize for best first book in the Indian Social Sciences by the American Institute for Indian Studies.
-My work appears in the journals World Politics, Perspectives on Politics, Comparative Politics, and World Development, as well as in a range of media outlets, and has been supported by the Abdul Latif Jameel Poverty Action Lab (J-PAL), the World Bank Sexual Violence Research Initiative, the MIT GOV/LAB, the American Institute for Indian Studies, the National Science Foundation, the Boren Fellowship, and the Fulbright Program.
+My work appears in the journals Comparative Politics, Comparative Political Studies, Economic & Political Weekly, Perspectives on Politics, Science, World Development, and World Politics (for which I was awarded the 2019 Luebbert Prize for best paper in comparative politics).
+My research has been supported by the Abdul Latif Jameel Poverty Action Lab (J-PAL), the World Bank Sexual Violence Research Initiative, the MIT GOV/LAB, the American Institute for Indian Studies, the National Science Foundation, the Boren Fellowship, and the Fulbright Program.

 I'm currently engaged in research on the comparative politics of claim-making in the global south; on social accountability and bureaucratic responsiveness; on gender, policing, and bureaucratic reform; and on local responses to Covid-19 in India.
 I am the co-convener of two research collaboratives at the University of Virginia:

 - Digital Democracy: The Uses and Misuses of Technology in Unequal Societies (a Global Program of Distinction supported by the Center for Global Inquiry and Innovation)